stefanholek/kmd/README.txt

    the *lastcmd*.

 6. It is now possible to configure the *shell_escape_characters*.
-   The default set is '!' for backward compatibility.
+   The default is '!' for backward compatibility.

-7. If a *history_file* is configured, kmd.Kmd loads and saves the history during *preloop* and *postloop*.
+7. If a *history_file* is configured, kmd.Kmd loads and saves the history in *preloop* and *postloop*.
 The history size can be limited by setting *history_max_entries*.

 8. The new *run* method encapsulates the full execution cycle of a Kmd.